 There are tons of myths about how the music industry operates, and when you're trying to break into the business, these misconceptions can send you down the wrong path in a big way.
 This is part five in a series looking at common music business myths so you can avoid falling prey to them.
 Be sure to check the bottom of the article for more information.

-You Don't Have The Connections - You need to be careful about who you work with in the industry, but if someone legitimate comes along that has been at this a little longer and has the ability to open some doors for you — go for it.
+- You Don't Have the Connections: You need to be careful about who you work within the industry, but if a legitimate manager comes along that has been at this a little longer and has the ability to open some doors for you — go for it.

 So, keep in mind, although you don't have to sacrifice your rights and your control of your music career, sharing some of the responsibility in a way that works for you can help you reach your goals faster.